-The clinical practicum experiences will provide the student with valuable opportunities, which will prepare him/her for working in a medical laboratory.
+The clinical practicum experiences will provide the student with valuable opportunities, which will prepare him/her for working as a phlebotomist.
 These opportunities are:

 - 1. Contact with patients of all ages and with a variety of patient conditions. - 2.
 Exposure to equipment and methodology that are different from those used at St. Philip's College. - 3.
-Time allowance for repeated practice and the development of proficiency in lab testing. - 4.
+Time allowance for repeated practice and the development of proficiency in phlebotomy. - 4.
 Contact with other laboratory personnel giving the student an opportunity to see how he/she fits in as part of the health care team. - 5.
-Observation of the day-to-day operation of a medical laboratory and its role in total patient care.
+Observation of the day-to-day work of a phlebotomist and their role in patient care.